AxtonGrams/terraform-provider-wiz/schema/README.md

+# Wiz Schema

-This directory contains the GraphQL schema for Wiz.
+This directory contains informatoin on obtainign the GraphQL schema from Wiz to use for development purposes.
+Retrieval of this schema requires Wiz credentials.

+The schema rendered usign these steps assists with the development of the wiz package.

+## User Reflection to Obtain the Schema

-The JSON representation of the schema was retrieved using reflection from the Wiz API using the following query.
+Retrieve the JSON representation of the schema using reflection from the Wiz API using the following query.

 ```
 fragment FullType on __Type {